niklas-enns/message-broker/README.md

         - [x] Subscription requests (consumer group to topic) have to be replicated
         - [ ] Subscription requests (client to consumer group) have to be replicated for recognition on connect
         - [ ] Unsubscribe requests (client to consumer group) have to be replicated

+## Limitations
+* Message order is preserved only roughly
+* No persistence

 ## Lessons Learned
 * Networking and concurrency increase the complexity (yes, we all knew this before, but I _felt_ it during development :-))